9 Live Music Streaming Platforms For Concerts & Shows

 Pricing

-Restream offers a free trial with access to their basic features, but you’ll need at least their Professional plan to host the kind of immersive, full HD videos needed to live stream a concert.
+Restream offers a free version with access to their basic features, but you’ll need at least their Professional plan to host the kind of immersive, full HD videos needed to live stream a concert.

 Their Professional plan comes in at $41 per month when billed annually ($49 when billed monthly).
 Full pricing is available on their website.